EVerest/everest-core/docs/source/explanation/breaking-changes.rst

 - Changing field semantics that affect expected behavior (e.g., units, value ranges)
 - Adding ``required`` constraints to previously unconstrained fields
 - Changing ``enum`` values or removing enum options
+- Adding a change where something additional is needed for the previous implementation would work

 **Protocol:**